 Say we modify the model slightly and identify a single individual correctly as a terrorist.
 Now, our precision will be 1.0 (no false positives), but our recall will be very low because we still have many false negatives.
 If we go to the other extreme and classify all passengers as terrorists, we will have a recall of 1.0—we’ll catch every terrorist—but our precision will be very low, and we’ll detain many innocent individuals.
 In other words, as we increase precision, we decrease recall and vice-versa.

-Combining Precision and Recall
+Combining Precision and Recall Through the F1 Score

 In some situations, we might know we want to maximize either recall or precision at the expense of the other metric.
 For example, in preliminary disease screening of patients for follow-up examinations, we would probably want a recall near 1.0—we want to find all patients who actually have the disease—and we can accept a low precision - we accidentally find some patients have the disease who actually don’t have it - if the cost of the follow-up examination isn’t high.
 However, in cases where we want to find an optimal blend of precision and recall, we can combine the two metrics using the F1 score.